orbitdb/field-manual/05_Customizing_OrbitDB/04_Defining_the_Store.md

 section of the previous chapter.

 # Other Stores
-You might note, that this is a very complicated and custom store and index.
+You might note that this is a very complicated custom store and index.
 But the actual techniques used are deployed already in all of the built-in Stores.